munteanu-mihai-alin/SyGuS-Generator/Pitch.md

-Hello, my name is Mihai, the title of my thesis is "Fast discard strategy for generating SyGuS programs" and it aims at improving capabilities of current syntax-guided synthesis problems solvers present in program synthesis.
+Hello, my name is Mihai, the title of my thesis is "Fast discard strategy for generating SyGuS programs" and it aims at improving capabilities of current solvers which deal with the syntax-guided synthesis problems.

 Syntax guided synthesis aims at generating programs based on providing both syntactic and regular smt constraints.